cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 There are some issues to be aware of:

-1. Javascript is not thread-safe, so you could cause two opposite actions: one coming from the polling the other from a patch submission, or even from two concurrent patch submissions.
+1. Javascript is not thread-safe, so you could cause two opposite actions: one coming from the polling and the other from a patch submission, or even from two concurrent patch submissions.
 To reduce this risk the _database_ is not saved to disk in this function, but instead relies on the polling to save it at the next run.
 2. Assuming that _there is no such game when you cannot find it_ can result in deleting data that is simply taking time to appear on your blockchain node.

 Next, you need to call `patchGame` from the `app.patch` callback: